Ethical Vegan Supplements and Organic Vitamins

 Why should I buy vegan supplements?

 Many of us are now aware that taking vitamins and supplements can be beneficial for our mental and physical health.
 Since the coronavirus pandemic, we are more conscious than ever about protecting our health and boosting our immune systems.
-This is just one of the reasons why the vitamin industry is on the rise and is expected to reach a market share of £559 million by 2025.
+This is just one of the reasons why the vitamin industry is on the rise and is expected to reach a market share of £190 billion by 2032.
 Vegan supplements and organic vitamins are a great way to ensure that we are getting all of the nutrients that we might be missing in a plant-based diet, without compromising ethical beliefs.
 Whilst it is not always necessary for vegans and vegetarians to take supplements and vitamins, you should talk to your GP to discuss if these might support your diet.
 A GP can offer you vitamin and mineral deficiency tests.
 Tests from a GP will tell you which vitamins and minerals you might benefit from.

 How you can help: Buy organic vitamins and vegan supplements